johncolby/macOS-KVM/README.md

 - Remove `SSDT-USBX.aml` (not needed; USB power properties can be added to USB port mapping kext (`USBmap.kext`).
 - Remove `WhateverGreen.kext` (not needed for my needs with AMD 5700XT, although probably never hurts).
 - Remove `MCEReporterDisabler.kext` (not getting kernel panics, so not needed).
-- Keep `SSDT-PLUG.aml` (not needed for CPU power management, which the hypervisor manages, but needed to enable GPU power management through [`AGPMInjector.kext`](https://github.com/Pavo-IM/AGPMInjector); make sure to use/make a version suited to the ACPI of the OVMF firmware)
+- Remove `SSDT-PLUG.aml` (not needed for CPU power management, which the hypervisor manages).
 - Personalized `USBmap.kext` created with [`USBMap`](https://github.com/corpnewt/USBMap).

 ### Libvirt